xidenlz/CFG-Library/README.md

 If you encounter any bugs or issues, please create an issue [here](https://github.com/xidenlz/cfg_system/issues/new) and describe the problem.

 ### Support My Work
-As a solo developer, your support is invaluable to me.
-If you find my work helpful, consider making a donation.
+As a solo developer, I appreciate your support.
+If you find my work useful, a donation would be greatly valued.

 <div align="center">